cnascimentord/react_calc_bmi/README.md

-# react_calc_bmi
+# React BMI calculator
-Just a react.js example to calculate your BMI
+Just a React.js example to calculate your BMI